ls-rishabh-malhotra/Lightspeed-Gamma/README.md

 3b) Simultaneously, use the response from the LS API to add secondary index to cross ref uids.

 Most importantly, have fun!

+## Acknowledgements[WIP]:
+[Spotify's Annoy](https://github.com/spotify/annoy) has been immensely useful for indexing and getting vector comparisons, currently using min euclidean distance.
+Since it is currently undergoing some compile issues , a fork, modified locally has been used and consequentially included in this repo.
+(We are to use the installation from this fork)